 The Trump campaign and administration has sought to hide all their many contacts with Russia.
 They mendaciously denied their numerous meetings with Russian emissaries.
 When discovered, the administration repeatedly told more lies to explain those meetings away.
 When the FBI investigation was getting warmer, President Trump fired the director to stop “this Russia thing.”
 A reasonable person knows that for some reason Donald Trump is trying desperately to hide all-things Russia from the American people.

 More of “This Russia Thing”

-With or without the Trump organization’s help, we now know that Russian-backed actors disseminated and promoted a tremendous amount of Hillary Clinton disinformation.
+With or without the Trump campaign’s help, we now know that Russian-backed actors disseminated and promoted a tremendous amount of Hillary Clinton disinformation.
 We’ll never know how many votes were swung.
 But a reasonable person knows it was a significant number.

 Brad Cooper ultimately got the Olympic gold medal he deserved.
 Now it’s almost time to give Hillary the presidency.
 A reasonable person can see that if you eliminate the cheating and FBI mistakes, she won.
 After eight months of Trump in office, we know that competence, intelligence, maturity, experience, and integrity count for something.
-And Donald has realized he can’t build a successful administration on a steady diet of narcissistic prevarication and reality show shenanigans.
+And Donald has realized he can’t build a successful administration on a steady diet of narcissistic prevarication and reality-show shenanigans.
 Did I mention he’s dangerously incompetent?

 OK, the presidency is not a gold medal.
-When Donald Trump ultimately is forced out of office due to obstruction of justice, collusion with Russia, financial corruption, criminal nepotism, felonious narcissism, or plain old incompetence (25th Amendment?), Mike Pence will be our president.
-If Pence is too tied to the Trump mess, Paul Ryan will be the guy.
+When Donald Trump ultimately is forced out of office due to obstruction of justice, collusion with Russia, financial corruption, criminal nepotism, felonious narcissism, or plain old incompetence (25th Amendment?), Vice President Mike Pence will be our president.
+If Pence is too tied to the Trump mess, House Speaker Paul Ryan will be the guy.
 Either one will be a poor choice but still miles above President Trump.